 M.S. (en route to the Ph.D.)
 The M.S. degree is a terminal degree and is not awarded en route to the Ph.D.
 Master's Degree Program Students may also be admitted to a terminal master's degree program directly.
 This program is normally completed in one year, but a part-time program may be spread over as many as four years.
-To quality for the M.S., the student must pass eight graduate-level courses.
+To qualify for the M.S., the student must pass eight graduate-level courses.
 Courses taken as part of the M.S. program must be pre-approved by the director of graduate studies to ensure that a suitable distribution of topics is covered.
-Honors Requirement Students must meet the Graduate School's Honors requirement by the end of the fourth term of full-time study (see page 488).
+Honors Requirement Students must meet the Graduate School's Honors requirement by the end of the fourth term of full-time study.
 Program materials and additional information concerning degrees offered and admissions requirements are available upon request to the Graduate School of Arts and Sciences, Yale University, PO Box 208323, New Haven CT 06520-8323.
-APPLIED PHYSICS Dunham Laboratory, 432.4250 M.Eng., M.S., M.Phil., Ph.D.
+Courses AMTH 561a, Spectral Graph Theory Daniel Spielman An applied approach to spectral graph theory.
+The combinatorial meaning of the eigenvalues and eigenvectors of matrices associated with graphs.
+Applications to optimization, numerical linear algebra, error-correcting codes, and testing graph isomorphism.
+AMTH 605a/ENAS 503a/STAT 667a, Probabilistic Networks, Algorithms, and Applications Sekhar Tatikonda This course examines probabilistic and computational methods for the statistical modeling of complex data.
+The emphasis is on the unifying framework provided by graph models: Markov random fields, Bayesian networks, and factor graphs.
+Algorithms: filtering, smoothing, belief-propagation, sum-product, and junction tree.
+Variational techniques: mean-field and convex relaxations.
+Markov processes on graphs: MCMC, factored HMMs, and Glauber dynamics.
+Some statistical physics techniques: cavity and replica methods.
+Applications to error-correcting codes, computer vision, bio-informatics, and combinatorial optimization.
+AMTH 664a^U, Topics in Computational Biology Steven Zucker An overview of basic topics in computational biology, spanning scales from molecules to cells to networks.
+How cells process information (cell biology); how neurons sense the world and make decisions (neurobiology); and how genes control form (evolutionary biology).
+Prerequisite: MATH 120a or b or equivalent.
+[AMTH 665b^U/MCDB 561b^U/PHYS 529b, Systems Modeling in Biology] AMTH 666a/ASTR 666a /G&G 666a, Statistical Thermodynamics for Astrophysics and Geophysics John Wettlaufer Classical thermodynamics is derived from statistical thermodynamics.
+We then develop kinetics, transport theory, and reciprocity from the linear thermodynamics of irreversible processes.
+Emphasis is placed on phase transitions, including novel states of matter, nucleation theory, and the thermodynamics of atmospheres.
+We explore phenomena that are of direct relevance to problems in astrophysical settings, atmospheres, oceans, and the Earth's interior.
+No quantum mechanics is necessary as a prerequisite.
+TTH 2:30-3:45 APPLIED PHYSICS Dunham Laboratory, 432.4250 M.Eng., M.S., M.Phil., Ph.D.